iamnate89-ux/my-imageboard/README.md

 -  How to create a local server to run a website

 Improvements I can make (possible upcoming features)
-- Add rotating banners
+- Add rotating banners (DONE)
 - Create more boards for diverse topics
-- Add specific rules for different boards
+- Add specific rules for different boards (rules are implied by the name of board)
-- Make and configure the catalog page (FIXED)
+- Make and configure the catalog page (DONE)
 - Add custom themes the user can select
 - Add CAPTCHA verification